 Both options 1 & 2 work with LinuxGSM.

 Steam Guard via Smartphone is not compatible because it requires a code every time you login to SteamCMD.
-This is problematic if you want your servers to auto update.
+This is problematic if you want your game servers to auto-update.